Paid Graduate Student Internship Opportunity

 The Graduate Division is pleased to announce the availability of paid graduate student internships.
-Professional Development Liaisons (PDLs) will assist in strengthening professional development resources and opportunities for graduate students on the Berkeley campus.
-There are up to 10 positions available.
+Professional Development Liaisons (PDLs) assist in strengthening professional development resources and opportunities for graduate students on the Berkeley campus.
+There are up to three positions available.
 Doctoral and professional students from all departments, programs, and disciplines are encouraged to apply.
-For full details and application instructions, see below or download PDF.
-Applications are due by September 17, 2018.
+For full details and application instructions, see below or download a PDF.
+Applications are due by Sunday, August 18, 2019.

 Benefits of this Internship: